borkdude/glam/README.md

  :glam/deps {}}
 ```

-## Usage
+## Packages

 Package files like `<package-org>/<package-name>.glam.edn` are listed in package
+repos specified in the global `glam.edn` config file under
-repos downloaded to `$HOME/.glam/packages`.
-The main package repo is in
+`:glam/repos`.
+Packages are cloned/pulled to `$HOME/.glam/packages`.
+The main
-`$HOME/.glam/packages/glam/core`, but you can add your own repos in the config file.
+package repo lives in `$HOME/.glam/packages/glam/core`.
+You can add your own
+repos in the config file and also change precedence by changing the order.

-E.g. in`packages/glam/core` there is a `org.babashka/babashka.glam.edn`.

 To update package repos, run:

 ``` clojure
 $ glam pull
 ```

+## Usage

 ## Current shell